RBEGamer/NixieClock/README.md

 This wifi addon pcb sits directly under the Arduino Nano, and is soldered to its header pins.
 Then this sandwich is plugged into the control pcb

+### NOTE
+To program the `ESP8266`, you have to use a seperate `USB2Serial` cable.
+Solder The `RX,TX,GND` pins from the cable to `TX,RX,GND` of the `ESP8266`.
+To reset the `ESP8266` to its flash-mode hold the `BOOT`-Button and toggle the `RESET`-Button.
+After that, click `Upload` in your Arduino-IDE.

 ![test image size](/documenation/pictures/wifi_pcb.png)

 ## SEONDS  ADDON PCB

-This pcb add 2 more nixie tube outputs, if you want to have seconds, no software modification needed. it simply add an other shif register at the end of the others
+This pcb add 2 more nixie tube outputs, if you want to have seconds, no software modification needed. it simply add an other shift register at the end of the others

 ![test image size](/documenation/pictures/sec_pcb.png)

 ### SOFTWARE